samgrund/cosmology-project-AU-21/README.md

-# Cosmology project AU 21
+# Cosmology project AU 21 : Study of dark matter perturbations

-Added some text here
+Repository for code and other relevant stuff for Astrid, Chris and Samuels cosmology project for the 'Project in astrophysics' course F2021.